TryHackMe - Eavesdropper

 bash linpeas.sh -o system_information,container,procs_crons_timers_srvcs_sockets,network_information,users_information,software_information,interesting_perms_files,interesting_files,api_keys_regex

 Note: I use the flag “-o” so I can select which type of checks I want it to do.
-I omit “cloud” because most of the times in CTFs there’s no such a thing and it would take a while to run if it’s not there.
+I often omit “cloud” because most of the times in CTFs there’s no such a thing and it would take a while to run if there’s nothing cloud related to scan.
 But it’s still something to keep in mind, regardless of the machine that you’re in.

-I also tried to upload a tool in golang that would’ve helped me to sniff traffic on the machine (because I thought that the CTF was about intercepting traffic).
+I also tried uploading a Go tool that would have helped me sniff traffic on the machine, since I thought the CTF was about intercepting traffic.

-Then I did some steps back, I thought: “what would you do if you want to use all the options?”
+Then I did some steps back, I thought: “what would I usally do if I want to try all the options?”

 We’re not alone#